PaulZC/Iridium_9603_Beacon/LEARN.md

 You can use this pin to provide power for a peripheral which you want to be able to disable to save power.

 **SDA** and **SCL** are the I2C bus data and clock signals.
-You can use these to connect another I2C sensor but it will share the bus with the MPL3115A2.
+You can use these to connect another I2C sensor but be aware that it will share the bus with the MPL3115A2.

 **3V3** is the 3.3V power rail from the SPX3819-3.3 voltage regulator.
 Any peripherals connected to this will be continuously powered when power is available from the solar panels, batteries or USB.